 Here’s the challenge: in just four hours, I guarantee you can get from chaotic Termini station in Rome to a sun-recliner sipping something cool on the Sorrento shore.
 Take a train from Rome to Naples – you have a wide choice between the two service providers of Trenitalia and Italo, scheduling between them around 30 trains a day, of varying duration and prices.
 Book a couple of weeks ahead if you can to get discounted fares, otherwise expect to pay up to €40 per person for the 1’ 10” Frecciarossa or Italo fast train to Naples.

 Once you reach Napoli Centrale, the main train station in Naples, the simplest solution is to take the Circumvesuviana train on to Sorrento.
 This takes 1’ or 1’ 15” (depending on if it’s the direct train or the one that stops more frequently) and departs about twice an hour (check the timetable here).
-I recommend buying tickets for this at the newsagent on the platform, rather than from the Circumvesuviana ticket office, where there is always a queue.
+I recommend buying tickets for this at the newsagent on the platform as soon as you arrive, rather than from the Circumvesuviana ticket office further down the hall, where there is always a queue.
 An adult ticket costs €3.60 in 2016 and must be validated before use.
 Sorrento railway station is centrally located and suitable for reaching many city centre hotels on foot.

 How to get to Sorrento from Naples by sea